 McCroskey Law is proud to have served West Michigan since 1949.
 We are committed to the cause of the worker, whether it is for the injured worker or for the unions that represent them.
-The firm handles one of the largest workers' compensation case dockets in Michigan, but has broadened its practice to include the full spectrum of personal injury cases, criminal defense, and family law.
+The firm handles one of the largest workers' compensation case dockets in Michigan, but has broadened its practice to include the full spectrum of personal injury cases, and family law.

 We specialize in the following areas:

 - Automobile Accidents

 - Serious Personal Injury